dbrugne/donut/README.md

 - [ ] First entrance 'tutorial' (5 slides) + button to replay

 **Chat**
+- [ ] Upgrade socket.io to 1.0
+  - [ ] Use redis for sessions (for socket and express)
+  - [ ] user:nickname, user:avatar, user:color messages
+  - [ ] room:avatar, user:color messages
+  - [ ] Add a check on connection to verify is user have "username"
 - [ ] Auto-mention user in room message ($.fn.mentionize())

 **Room/user design**